Mike Zagurski: New York Yankees

 Zagurski signed a minor league deal with the New York Yankees on June 21, 2013.
 He opted out of his minor league deal on August 16.

 Oakland Athletics

 Zagurski signed a minor league deal with the Oakland Athletics on August 18, 2013.
 He was released on September 2, after making 6 appearances for their Triple-A affiliate Sacramento River Cats.

-Second stint with Yankees
+New York Yankees (second stint)

 Zagurski re-signed with the New York Yankees on September 10, 2013.
 He made his Yankee debut on September 15 at Fenway Park against the Boston Red Sox.
-He was outrighted off the roster on October 3.
+On October 3, Zagurski was removed from the 40-man roster and sent outright to the Triple-A Scranton/Wilkes-Barre RailRiders; he subsequently rejected the assignment and elected free agency the next day.

 Cleveland Indians

 Zagurski signed a minor league deal with the Cleveland Indians on November 22, 2013.
 Zagurski was assigned to the Triple-A Columbus Clippers.
 He was released on May 24, 2014.

 Toronto Blue Jays

 On May 27, 2014, Zagurski signed a minor league deal with the Toronto Blue Jays.
 He was added to the Triple-A Buffalo Bisons roster on May 30.
 On September 2, Zagurski asked for and was granted his release from the Blue Jays organization.
 He posted a 4–1 record in 2014, with a 2.08 ERA and 83 strikeouts in 602/3 innings.